au-ts/libvmm/examples/virtio/README.md

 udhcpc
 ```

-Now the guest network, you can try to ping Google DNS with:
+Now the guest can talk on the network, you can try to ping Google DNS with:
 ```
 # ping 8.8.8.8
 PING 8.8.8.8 (8.8.8.8): 56 data bytes